K-12 Education Programs

 Wendy Blum, PS32 Dance Specialist, Brooklyn NY

-Water is a precious resource and necessary for life.
-In this movement and science based curriculum, students learn about water cycles, properties, and physics.
-Through movement students develop a sensitivity toward others as they widen their understanding of water issues from a local to global scale.
-Water Dances curriculum merges dance, science, geography and humanities.
-This package includes curriculum materials, can include teaching artists, and a school performance.
+Water Rises is a performance that models the nature of water and water systems through kinetic group choreography.
+(View excerpts of Water Rises) In the accompanying movement and science based curriculum, students learn about water cycles, properties, and physics.
+Through movement activities students develop a sensitivity toward others as they widen their understanding of water issues from a local to global scale.
+This package includes a curriculum containing of 7 modules delivered over 12 classes for teachers to implement surrounding a performance.

 Plastic People of the universe